Red rock arches in the deserts of Utah and Arizona

 Ready for an adventure?

-Adventuring through the national parks of the American Southwest calls for some solid preparation.
-We'll be traversing diverse landscapes – from desert vistas and canyons to cool nights under the stars.
-To ensure you're comfortable and ready for every challenge, we've put together a list of essentials:
+The adventure through the national parks of the Southwest USA requires good preparation.
+We'll traverse diverse terrains – from desert landscapes and canyons to cool nights under the stars.
+To feel comfortable and ready for every challenge, we've compiled a list of the essentials:

-Be prepared for significant temperature swings.
-Daytime temperatures can reach 25-35°C in parks like Zion, Bryce Canyon, and Arches, and 35-40°C in the lower and more desert areas (Page, Monument Valley, Valley of Fire).
-At night, however, they drop considerably – down to 15-20°C, and at higher elevations (Bryce Canyon, Capitol Reef) even to 5-15°C.
+Be prepared for large temperature fluctuations.
+During the day, temperatures can reach 25-35°C in parks like Zion, Bryce Canyon, and Arches, and 35-40°C in the lower and more desert areas (Page, Monument Valley, Valley of Fire).
+However, at night they drop significantly - to 15-20°C, and at higher altitudes (Bryce Canyon, Capitol Reef) even to 5-15°C.

 Clothing